veryMaker/signum-node/README.md

 ## Testnet

 Starting with the Signum node version 3.3.0 and higher the node is able to handle different chains in a multiverse manner.
-All parameters for a different chain are set in the code section of the node an can be activated by pointing to the other chain aka universe in the config file.
+All parameters for a different chain are set in the code section of the node and can be activated by pointing to the other chain aka universe in the config file.
 No additional setting is needed.

 In order to run a testnet node adjust your `conf/node.properties` to: